 Should the ruling refer to future transaction (i.e. tax implications of the transaction take place after the ruling is delivered), the taxpayer shall benefit from full safeguarding, i.e. it shall not be obliged to pay any tax arrears.
 Should the ruling relate to a past transaction, tax arrears must be paid.

-An unfavourable individual advance tax ruling might be challenged to the District Administrative Court and subsequently to the Supreme Court.
+An unfavourable individual advance tax ruling might be challenged to the District Administrative Court and subsequently to the court of the second instance.

 The application for tax binding ruling shall be subject to fee of 40 PLN per question.